cthacker/dotfiles/README.md

+## TODO
+This doesn't quite work, need to add submodules or something

 ##Who doesn't love some dotfiles

 Since I have spent **far** too many hours playing with this kind of stuff and using dropbox, I